aov.ai-checkout-upsell

 Toggle status

-Use the Pause / Start action on any rule to quickly toggle its status without opening the editor.
+Use the Activate (play) / Deactivate (pause) icon button on any rule to quickly toggle its status without opening the editor.

 Edit a rule

-Click the edit icon (pencil) in the Actions column, or click the rule name to open the editor.
+Click the edit icon (pencil) in the Actions column, or click the rule row to open the editor.

 Delete rules